Honor Thy Mother (film)

 Honor Thy Mother is a 1992 American television film directed by David Greene and written by Richard DeLong Adams and Robert L. Freedman, based on the non-fiction book Blood Games by Jerry Bledsoe.

+Synopsis

 The true crime story recounts the murder of Lieth Von Stein, and stars Sharon Gless, Brian Wimmer, and William McNamara.
 The film was considered a ratings hit.

+Related

+Another television film based on the same murder case, Cruel Doubt, aired on NBC a few weeks after Honor Thy Mother.